alexpasmantier/television/CONTRIBUTING.md

     - previewing images (actually already implemented but commented out)
     - remote files (s3, ...)
     - etc.
-  - add more tests for existing previewers
+  - more tests for existing previewers
 - `Documentation`:
   - add more technical documentation to the project
     - general design of the TUI application
     - design of channels, previewers, transitions, etc.
     - how to contribute a new channel, previewer, etc.
-  - more docstrings in the code
+  - more docstrings
-- `Performance`:
+- `Performance/Refactoring`:
   - working on reducing coupling between the different crates in the project
   - working on reducing the number of allocations and copies in the code
+  - writing benchmarks for different parts of the application
 - `Project`:
   - polish project configuration:
     - CI/CD
-    - code formatting
-    - linting